Best Family Vacation in Malaysia With Ways to Save Money

 George Town, Penang

-Penang’s culture-rich and diverse capital city, George Town, is where Malaysians love to visit for street food.
+Penang’s culture-rich and diverse capital city, George Town, Malaysians love to visit for street food.

 Penang has some of the most delicious street food in the entire world.

 There are many rice dishes, noodles, pancakes, bread, meats, seafood, curries, and vegetarian food to suit every taste bud round the clock.